keiton-lab/keiton-lab/README.md

 * Python

 ### What I'm focusing on 👨‍💻
-- I’m currently learning coding by doing projects that I am interested in!  <br />
+- I’m currently learning programming by doing projects that I am interested in!  <br />
-      - If you are a fan of CSGO or any FPS game, please check out this aim trainer that I made: <br />
+      - If you are a fan of CSGO or any FPS game, please check out this aim trainer that I made using Pygame: <br />
       - https://github.com/keiton-lab/aim_trainer_pygame <br />

 ### Currently seeking ideas for my next project 👂
 - I’m open to collaborate with Anyone!! <br />
-      - Hit me up if you have any fun ideas and want to work together <br />
+      - Hit me up if you have any fun ideas or want to work together <br />
 - BTW, I’m  also looking for help with how to become a successful software engineer. <br />
-      - Any bits of advice will be greatly appreciated! 💪🙏🙏 <br />
+      - Any advices will be greatly appreciated! 💪🙏🙏 <br />

 ### Find me 🌎
 - 📫 How to reach me <br />